Breathing exercises for anxiety: how anxiety and breathing are connected

 You could try this one with your children, helping them to become more aware of their breathing and less worried about the world around them.

-Many of the breathing exercises above have benefits that have been extensively researched.
-The science behind why they work revolves around the vagus nerve, which is a part of your nervous system, that's activated when you breathe deeply.
+Breathing exercises work by activating the vagus nerve (which is a part of your nervous system) when you breathe deeply.
 The vagus nerve oversees your mood, digestion and heart rate.
-Tailored breathing exercises like these stimulate your vagus nerve, helping us respond better to stress and anxiety.

 When you practise a breathing exercise, you’ll benefit from: